 If you’d like to incorporate a few stylistic changes to your traditional home, yet your budget does not permit an overall renovation, you might just infuse some different colors into your wall, add a few accessories and then you have a hybrid traditional/contemporary look.

 Some colors you might consider to add a trendier look to your walls would be using casual colors that resemble the jewel tones of yesterday like cranberry for ruby, ocean view for turquoise, and forest green for emerald.
-There are other options for wall colors to consider, and, if you’re unsure just how much the darker hues would work with your existing room size and shape, as well as your furnishings, why not consider contacting a painting contractor who is skilled in interior home painting in Morris County?
+There are other options for wall colors to consider, and, if you’re unsure just how much the darker hues would work with your existing room size and shape, as well as your furnishings, why not consider contacting a painting contractor who is skilled in interior home painting?

 Some other ideas